-Before you load images to your site,WordPress has a useful thumbnail feature that will automatically create three different sizes of any image you upload.
-Find this feature in the WordPress admin area under settings/media.
-Keep in mind that this does NOT optimize the image and only changes the pixel dimensions.
+WordPress has a neat thumbnail feature that automatically creates three different sizes of any image you upload.
+You can find this feature in the WordPress admin area under settings/media.
+Keep in mind that this does NOT optimize the image; it only changes the pixel dimensions.

 - ImageOptim (MAC) I Love this one!
 Super simple to use and allows you to optimize tons of images all at once, including group renaming.